sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_02.rst

 How should we calculate the sum of squares for the interaction terms, SS\ :sub:`A:B`?
-Well, first off, it helps to notice how the previous section defined the interaction effect in terms of the extent to which the actual group means differ from what you’d expect by just looking at the marginal means.
-Of course, all of those formulas refer to population parameters rather than sample statistics, so we don’t actually know what they are.
+Well, first off, it helps to notice how the previous section defined the interaction effect in terms of the extent to which the actual group means differ from what you would expect by just looking at the marginal means.
+Of course, all of those formulas refer to population parameters rather than sample statistics, so we do not actually know what they are.
 However, we can estimate them by using sample means in place of population means.
 So for Factor A, a good way to estimate the main effect at level *r* is as the difference between the *sample* marginal mean Ȳ\ :sub:`rc` and the sample grand mean